Region-of-Interest Based Neural Video Compression: Experiments

-As an alternative to ground-truth ROI masks, we also train with synthetic masks generated using Perlin noise~\cite{perlin_noise} (see Sec.~\ref{sec:results_synthetic_roi}).
-The masks contain blobs that move over time to cover each of the video frames.
-This makes the ROI masks more realistic than independently sampled noise.
-Although Perlin noise is typically a continuous value in $[0,1]$, we binarize the noise with a threshold of $0.5$. \paragraph{Training details} We optimize all methods but SSF with the ROI-aware MSE as distortion metric, see Eq.~\eqref{eq:bin_mse}, and use $\gamma=30$ as penalty for the non-ROI areas (see App.~\ref{apd:additional} for results with $\gamma=10$).
+As an alternative to ground-truth ROI masks, in some experiments (see Sec.~\ref{sec:results_synthetic_roi})) we rely on synthetic ROI masks generated using Perlin noise~\cite{perlin_noise} (only during training).
+The masks contain blobs that evolve continuously over time to cover each of the video frames. \paragraph{Implementation details.} We optimize all methods but SSF with the ROI-aware MSE as distortion metric (Eq.~\eqref{eq:bin_mse}), and use $\gamma=30$ as penalty for the non-ROI areas.
 Following the training scheme from~\cite{ssf, pourreza2021extending}, all models are warm-started from an SSF pre-trained on the Vimeo-90k dataset~\cite{vimeo90k} for 1M steps, then fine-tuned on the dataset of interest for 300K steps.
 We trained all models at various rate-distortion tradeoffs with $\beta = 2^\alpha \times 10^{-4} : \alpha \in {0,1,...,7}$.
 We use Adam optimizer with a learning rate of $10^{-4}$ with batch size 8.
-Each example in the batch is comprised of 3 frames (IPP), randomly cropped to $256 \times 384$.
-The models take about 3 days to train on a single NVIDIA V100 GPU. \paragraph{Evaluation method} We report video quality in terms of PSNR in ROI and non-ROI, where both are first calculated per-frame in the RGB color space, then averaged over all the frames of each video, and finally averaged over all the videos of a dataset.
-The results we report are based on GoP size of 12 for consistency with other neural compression works~\cite{ssf, pourreza2021extending, dvc, lin2020mlvc}. \paragraph{Compared methods} We compare our method to our re-implementation of SSF and two ROI-based baselines.
-The first, dubbed \emph{ROI-aware loss}, is SSF trained with our ROI-aware loss as described in Eq.~\eqref{eq:rd_loss}.
-While the codec is blind to the ROI, it is expected to implicitly learn it through the training objective, in a similar fashion as the semantic models in Habibian~\etal~\cite{habibian2019video}.
-The second method, dubbed \emph{OBIC SSF}, is based on a recent ROI-based neural image codec called LearntOBIC.
-We use the same hyperprior structure where a shared codec produces a latent, which is then masked using the bilinear downscaled ROI mask and split between foreground (ROI) and background (non-ROI).
-Each masked latent is passed to a different hyper-codec for prior parameter estimation, before being re-combined by a simple addition.
-For similar reasons to Latent-Scaling ROI SSF, we only modify the I-frame and P-frame residual hyperprior AEs in this way.
-To enable a fair comparison, we train this architecture using our ROI-aware loss, which is slightly different from the formulation in Xia~\etal (where the rate loss of the foreground is de-emphasized).
+Each example in the batch is comprised of 3 frames (I-P-P), randomly cropped to $256 \times 384$.
+The models take about 3 days to train on a single NVIDIA V100 GPU.
+We report video quality in terms of PSNR in ROI and non-ROI, where both are first calculated per-frame in the RGB color space, then averaged over all the frames of each video, and finally averaged over all the videos of a dataset.
+The results we report are based on Group-of-Picture of size of 12 for consistency with other neural compression works~\cite{ssf, pourreza2021extending, dvc, lin2020mlvc}.
+We refer to the appendix for architecture details, along with information about the computational complexity of the models.